17 Basic Wilderness Survival Skills Everyone Should Know

 We frequently hear stories in the media of people getting lost in the wilderness.
 Getting lost might not be such an issue if everyone were equipped the knowledge of some basic wilderness survival skills.

-Whether you are just going camping for the night, hiking on a busy trail for an afternoon, or backpacking across the Rockies, you need to be prepared for any situation!
+Whether you are just going camping for the night, hiking with your trekking poles on a busy trail for an afternoon, or backpacking across the Rockies, you need to be prepared for any situation!
 Today we will share 17 basic wilderness survival skills everyone should know (Survival Skills 101: What They Are and Why You Need Them).

 #1: Finding Clean Water